Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wgqxnxuo_Vc.md

 ### Transcript

-> somebody asked this a while ago but i missed it, somebody asked if you can slide on the rails you can, it's not amazing like it's it's you know but but you can slide on them technically
+> somebody asked this a while ago but I missed it, somebody asked if you can slide on the rails you can, it's not amazing like it's it's you know but but you can slide on them technically